 The Raid

 The Raid is a blood-pumping, hard-hitting, occasionally wince-inducing, top-tier action flick.
 Every single fight is an absolute knockout, and the level of tension the film builds to in between them is absurdly high.
-The movie does only what it needs to in order to get you invested in its protagonist, his fellow officers, and then throws them into a metaphorical meat grinder where virtually everyone in their immediate surroundings wants them dead.
+The movie does only what it needs to in order to get you invested in its protagonist, his fellow officers, and then throws them into a multi-level meat grinder where virtually everyone in their immediate surroundings wants them dead.
 This gnarly, grueling fight for survival is nothing short of astounding, and shouldn’t be missed by any action junkies.

 Scott Pilgrim vs. the World